 The 68 to 72 RVI tach, with internal pickup, and male and female bullet connectors for the coil and ignition switch wires and the 12v spade in a cluster at the top.
 These seem to be smaller than the standard wiring bullets and connectors at 4.5mm as opposed to 5mm (Malc Gilliver).
 The pick-up 'in' wire from the ignition switch goes on the male bullet on the left, and the 'out' wire to the coil goes on the insulated female on the right.
 As before the earth wire goes under one of the knurled nuts securing the tach in the dash, the position for the gauge illumination lamp is on the left, and the insulated holder for the ignition warning lamp on the right.
 Photos: Peter Mayo

-Another version this time from a 1968 North American padded dash ...
+Another version this time from a 1968 North American padded dash (the 'unleaded fuel only' fuel gauge seems to be from a 1975 or later car) ...

 ... this time with earth wires going to a spade spot-welded to the tach case instead of under one of the knurled screws.
 This type only has the night-time illumination in the gauge.
 Photos: Bill Mason